adhirajcs/nextjs-portfolio/README.md

 - **NodeMailer**: For handling contact forms and email functionalities.
 - **Axios**: For making API requests.
 - **Framer Motion**: For animations and smooth interactions.
+- **UI Component Libraries**: AceternityUI, MagicUI, and Mantine for enhanced component design and functionality.

 ## License